pauljickling/notes/devops/ansible.md

 Runs the playbook, but just the setup tag.

 One useful thing to do in your playbook is volume management which can extend volume arbitrarily for cloud services like AWS.

+### Playbook Anatomy

+`- hosts: {hosts}` Describes which hosts the playbook applies to.
+Possible values could either be `all` or a value defined in your `hosts` file.

+`become: {yes/no}` Describes if changes should be made as the root user

+`tasks:` Describes the tasks that will be performed

+`-name: {description}` Human readable account of what is happening